Magnificient90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0. Hello world using echo
+0 .
+Hello world using echo command